 Street trading means selling, exposing or offering for sale any article in the street.
 The term 'street' includes footways, car parks, public lease forecourts and generally any area where the public have access without payment.

 Within the Rochford district the consent of the Council is required to carry out street trading in certain streets designated as 'consent streets'.
-A list of 'consent streets' can be accessed via the link below.
+A list of 'consent streets' can be accessed in Related Content.

 Street trading consent is separate from any other consent, which may be required such as planning permission, premises licences, pavement permissions or permission from the highways authority.

 Applications for the grant or a renewal of a Street Trading Consent must be sent to: -